 Tissue and nonwovens mills rely primarily on the performance of their machinery to ensure the manufacturing of a high-quality product in a reasonable time and at optimal productivity.
 If this machinery is not running at peak efficiency or if it breaks down, production can slow down or stop altogether.

 Yet, the equipment and machinery in a mill is subjected to extreme conditions on a daily basis.
 Machines in the mill are exposed to things like significant temperature variations and ongoing wear and tear that can impact their performance over time.

 In the past it was difficult, if not impossible, to detect small dips in machinery performance simply because the human eye can’t detect small changes in things like machine vibration or speed.
 By the time a lag in performance was noticeable, the machine was often already at a point of needing repair or would break down entirely.
 This is one of the biggest causes of lost productivity in the mill.
-Fortunately, with today’s technology, it is possible to perform real time analytics, allowing mill staff to know the precise state of their machinery performance at all times.
+Fortunately, with today’s technology, it is possible to perform real time analytics, allowing mill staff to know the performance level of their machinery at all times.

 Measures of Machine Performance

-It has been common knowledge for more than 20 years that improving the performance and productivity of fixed assets is the best way to improve shareholder returns.
+Improving the performance and productivity of fixed assets is the best way to improve shareholder returns.
 Over the years, a number of key performance indicators (KPIs) have been developed to measure machine performance.
 Of these KPIs, Overall Equipment Effectiveness (OEE) has become an industry standard for the tissue and nonwovens mill.